adrianlacour/to-do-app/README.md

 # Go To Do App

 This is a to-do list application.
+It was created to explore using Golang as a backend language and the React library for the front end.

 ## Stack